programminghistorian/jekyll/author-guidelines.md

 ## Writing a New Lesson
-*Programming Historian* is hosted at [GitHub](http://github.com), which is a free platform for maintaining files and their revision history.
-It's most often used to store files of programming code, but it's also a fabulous way to maintain an open-access resource like *Programming Historian*.
+The *Programming Historian* is hosted at [GitHub](http://github.com), which is a free platform for maintaining files and their revision history.
+It's most often used to store files of programming code, but it's also a fabulous way to maintain an open-access resource like the *Programming Historian*.
 More specifically, our site uses [GitHub Pages] to take a bunch of plain text files and turn them into a spiffy website.

 This means that we we ask that authors adhere to the following lesson requirements, which are not merely stylistic, but in fact necessary for our publishing platform.
 While our technical requirements may be unfamiliar to you, **we are here to help you through the process and learn the technologies as you go.**